Exchange relations and Frobenius subalgebras: Exchange relations and Frobenius subalgebras

 \begin{proof} By exchange relations and the unitality of $X$: If $b$ is unital, it follows that $b = b^2$, hence $b$ is idempotent.
 Conversely, if $\mathcal{C}$ is linear and $X$ is connected (that is, $\mathrm{Hom}_{\mathcal{C}}(\mathbbm{1}, X) \cong \mathbbm{k}$), then $b \circ e_X = c_b \, e_X$ for some scalar $c_b$.
 The pictorial identity above then implies $c_b b = b^2$.
 If $b^2 = b$, it follows that $c_b = 1$, and thus $b$ is unital. \end{proof}

-\begin{cor} Let $X$ be a connected Frobenius algebra in a linear abelian monoidal category $\mathcal{C}$.
+\begin{cor} Let $X$ be a connected Frobenius algebra in a linear Karoubian monoidal category $\mathcal{C}$.
 Then a selfdual idempotent $b \in \End_{\mathcal{C}}(X)$ arises from a Frobenius subalgebra if and only if it satisfies the exchange relations. \end{cor}

 \begin{proof} By Theorem~\ref{thm:main}, it remains to show that the idempotent $b \in \End_{\mathcal{C}}(X)$ is always unital.
 If $b$ satisfies the exchange relations, this follows from the last statement of Lemma~\ref{ERidemlem}.
 If $b$ comes from a Frobenius subalgebra, it holds by Definition~\ref{Frobsubalgdefn}. \end{proof}